spacewalkhq/raft-rs/README.md

 - [ ] Implement dynamic cluster membership changes
 - [ ] Deterministic Simulation Testing
 - [ ] Benchmarking
-- [ ] Update to the latest version of Rust and Dependencies
-- [ ] Cargo clippy and cargo fmt integration

 ## How to Run the Project